1 Samuel 2:22-30 - Compare All Versions

 By this time Eli was very old.
 He kept getting reports on how his sons were ripping off the people and sleeping with the women who helped out at the sanctuary.
 Eli called them out: “What’s going on here?
 Why are you doing these things?
 I hear story after story of your corrupt and evil carrying on.
 Oh, my sons, this is not right!
 These are terrible reports I’m getting, stories spreading right and left among GOD’s people!
 If you sin against another person, there’s help—God’s help.
 But if you sin against GOD, who is around to help?”
 But they were far gone in disobedience and refused to listen to a thing their father said.
 So GOD, who was fed up with them, decreed their death.
 But the boy Samuel was very much alive, growing up, blessed by GOD and popular with the people.
 A holy man came to Eli and said: “This is GOD’s message: I revealed myself openly to your ancestors when they were Pharaoh’s slaves in Egypt.
 Out of all the tribes of Israel, I chose your family to be my priests: to preside at the Altar, to burn incense, to wear the priestly robes in my presence.
 I put your ancestral family in charge of all the sacrificial offerings of Israel.
 So why do you now treat as mere loot these very sacrificial offerings that I commanded for my worship?
 Why do you treat your sons better than me, turning them loose to get fat on these offerings, and ignoring me?
 Therefore—this is GOD’s word, the God of Israel speaking—I once said that you and your ancestral family would be my priests indefinitely, but now—GOD’s word, remember!—there is no way this can continue.

-Now Eli was very old; and he heard all that his sons were doing to all Israel, and how they lay with the women who served at the doorway of the tent of meeting.
-He said to them, “Why do you do such things, the evil things that I hear from all these people?
+Now Eli was very old; and he heard about everything that his sons were doing to all Israel, and that they slept with the women who served at the doorway of the tent of meeting.
+So he said to them, “Why are you doing such things as these, the evil things that I hear from all these people?
 No, my sons; for the report is not good which I hear the LORD’S people circulating.
-If one man sins against another, God will mediate for him; but if a man sins against the LORD, who can intercede for him?”
+If one person sins against another, God will mediate for him; but if a person sins against the LORD, who can intercede for him?”
 But they would not listen to the voice of their father, for the LORD desired to put them to death.
-Now the boy Samuel was growing in stature and in favor both with the LORD and with men.
-Then a man of God came to Eli and said to him, “Thus says the LORD, ‘Did I not indeed reveal Myself to the house of your father when they were in Egypt in bondage to Pharaoh’s house?
-Did I not choose them from all the tribes of Israel to be My priests, to go up to My altar, to burn incense, to carry an ephod before Me; and did I not give to the house of your father all the fire offerings of the sons of Israel?
-Why do you kick at My sacrifice and at My offering which I have commanded in My dwelling, and honor your sons above Me, by making yourselves fat with the choicest of every offering of My people Israel?’
-Therefore the LORD God of Israel declares, ‘I did indeed say that your house and the house of your father should walk before Me forever’; but now the LORD declares, ‘Far be it from Me—for those who honor Me I will honor, and those who despise Me will be lightly esteemed.
+Now the boy Samuel was continuing to grow and to be in favor both with the LORD and with people.
+Then a man of God came to Eli and said to him, “This is what the LORD says: ‘Did I not indeed reveal Myself to the house of your father when they were in Egypt in bondage to Pharaoh’s house?
+Did I not choose them from all the tribes of Israel to be My priests, to go up to My altar, to burn incense, to carry an ephod before Me?
+And did I not give to the house of your father all the fire offerings of the sons of Israel?
+Why are you showing contempt for My sacrifice and My offering which I have commanded for My dwelling, and why are you honoring your sons above Me, by making yourselves fat with the choicest of every offering of My people Israel?’
+Therefore the LORD God of Israel declares, ‘I did indeed say that your house and the house of your father was to walk before Me forever’; but now the LORD declares, ‘Far be it from Me—for those who honor Me I will honor, and those who despise Me will be insignificant.

 Now Eli was very old; and he heard about everything that his sons were doing to all [the people of] Israel, and how they were lying with the women who served at the entrance to the Tent of Meeting (tabernacle).
 Eli said to them, “Why do you do such things, the evil things that I hear from all these people?
 No, my sons; for the report that I keep hearing from the passers-by among the LORD’S people is not good.
 If one man does wrong and sins against another, God will intercede (arbitrate) for him; but if a man does wrong to the LORD, who can intercede for him?”
 But they would not listen to their father, for it was the LORD’S will to put them to death.
 But the boy Samuel continued to grow in stature and in favor both with the LORD and with men.
 Then a man of God (prophet) came to Eli and said to him, “Thus says the LORD: ‘Did I not plainly reveal Myself to the house of your father (ancestor) when they were in Egypt in bondage to Pharaoh’s house?
 Moreover, I selected him out of all the tribes of Israel to be My priest, to go up to My altar, to burn incense, to wear an ephod before Me.
 And [from then on] I gave to the house of your father all the fire offerings of the sons of Israel.
 Why then do you kick at (despise) My sacrifice and My offering which I commanded in My dwelling place, and honor your sons more than Me, by fattening yourselves with the choicest part of every offering of My people Israel?’
 Therefore the LORD God of Israel declares, ‘I did indeed say that your house and that of [Aaron] your father would walk [in priestly service] before Me forever.’
 But now the LORD declares, ‘Far be it from Me—for those who honor Me I will honor, and those who despise Me will be insignificant and contemptible.